matsbror/fs-test/README.md

 select `build/fs_test_s.wasm`.

 The actor must be linked with an HttpServer capability provider with the contract id `wasmcloud:httpserver`.
-You can start the provider (TODO: need registry url and more specific instructions here)

-It must also be linked to a blobstore provider.
+It must also be linked to a blobstore provider with contract id `wasmcloud:blobstore`.
 At the time of this writing there are two providers: one for unix file system and one for s3.